Leon Neal

-Leon Neal (born September 11, 1972) was a running back at the University of Washington.
-He was drafted by the Buffalo Bills in the 1996 NFL Draft, but played for the Indianapolis Colts.
+Leon Neal (born September 11, 1972) is an American former professional football player who was a running back for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Washington Huskies.
+Neal was selected by the Buffalo Bills in the sixth round of the 1996 NFL draft before playing for the Colts.

-High school
+Early life

 Neal attended Paramount High School in Paramount, California.

-College
+College career

 Neal played for the Washington Huskies from 1991 to 1995 for coaches Don James and Jim Lambright.
 Neal and six teammates, "The Medford Seven," were severely injured in an automobile accident while travelling home to California during winter break in 1991.
 Neal primarily served as a backup to Napoleon Kaufman, until starting his senior season in 1995.